-Newer properties will usually need less work doing to them, but they can often be smaller and without much character.
+Newer properties will usually need less work done to them, but they can often be smaller and without much character.
 This is ideal for some who don’t mind a blank canvas to put their own stamp on when it comes to décor and their furniture, but others will always prefer something with a little more of an interesting look or layout.
 What do you like best?

 Is It Too Good To Be True?